 Step 3: Click Configure.

-Step 4: Now, in this window, you can turn off system protection entirely, delete all but the latest restore points, change it to only restore files (and not settings), or drag the slider to use more or less space.
+Step 4: In this window, you can turn off system protection entirely, delete all but the latest restore points, change it to only restore files (and not settings), or drag the slider to use more or less space.

-And, if you have any good ideas or any problems about the full hard drive, please leave comments below or email us via email@example.com.
+If you have any good ideas or questions about a full hard drive, please leave comments below or email us via [email protected].
 Much appreciated!